buildkite/iam-ssh-agent/README.md

 for more details on IAM Unique IDs.

-Once you have the Unique ID for the entity you want to grant access to, you can create an item in the DynamoDB permissions table.
-You can add an item using the AWS CLI or Console.
+Once you have the Unique ID for the entity you want to grant access to, you can add a permission to the DynamoDB permissions table.
+You can add an item using the AWS Console or CLI:

 ```
 aws dynamodb update-item \